Nina B. Hollis Research Impact Awards (NBHRIA)

 - Research projects that inform innovation development, the implementation and evaluation of which will be funded through external funding.

 The Principal Investigator must be a Stetson University faculty member.
 Proposed projects may include co-investigators from Stetson University and/or other higher education institutions or partner organizations.
-Collaborative projects are encouraged.
+Collaborative projects that are interdisciplinary are highly encouraged.

-Proposals are reviewed by the Nina B. Hollis Institute Executive Committee, Steering Committee, with input from one external reviewer.
-The Nina B. Hollis Institute Steering Council includes four Stetson University faculty each from a different department across various schools and colleges, the Director of the Nina B. Hollis Institute, the Chair of the Stetson University Department of Education, and a minimum of one external education practitioner.
-The external reviewer will be a national expert in education research and innovation.
+The Nina B. Hollis Institute Executive Committee and Steering Committee will review proposals.
+The Nina B. Hollis Institute Steering Committee includes four Stetson University faculty each from a different department across various schools and colleges, the Director of the Nina B. Hollis Institute, and the Chair of the Stetson University Department of Education.

 Because the review committee is not asked to provide extensive written feedback on the applications, detailed reviewer responses will not be provided.